Classical-to-quantum non-signalling boxes: Conclusion

 \section{Conclusion}

-We have considered the issue of non-locality beyond quantum mechanics, and have introduced the concept of Classical input - Quantum output (C-Q) non-signalling boxes.
-We have investigated the question of whether such boxes are genuine new objects, or all of them could be constructed by objects already known, such as non-local non-signalling classical input - classical output boxes and pre-shared quantum entangled states.
-We have not been able to fully solve the problem but our study showed that some large class of C-Q boxes are non-genuine and uncovered basic structures of the problem.
+We have considered the issue of non-locality beyond quantum mechanics, and have introduced the concept of classical input - quantum output (C-Q) non-signalling boxes.
+We have investigated the question of whether such boxes are genuine new objects, or all of them could be constructed by objects already known, such as non-local non-signalling classical input - classical output (C-C) boxes and pre-shared quantum entangled states.
+We have showed that a large class of C-Q boxes, including all bi-partite boxes outputting pure states with arbitrary dimensional inputs, are non-genuine.

+As far as multi-partite C-Q boxes outputting pure states are concerned, we found a subclass of states, generalized GHZ-type phase boxes, which can be simulated with C-C boxes and shared entanglement, similar to the bi-partite ones.
+At the same time we found another example, C-Q boxes outputting W-type states, for which the no-signalling constraints are so strong that only a very limited set of such boxes is possible.
+Furthermore the boxes in this limited set are somewhat weaker: they are LOSE (can be simulated using Local Operations and Shared Entanglement), and don't need any correlations beyond quantum mechanics.
+This may point out limitations in the way in which correlations beyond quantum mechanics may interact with quantum mechanical systems.
+We conjecture that the majority of multi-partite C-Q boxes which output pure states are LOSE (can be simulated using Local Operations and Shared Entanglement, and don't need any correlations beyond quantum mechanics).

-There are a few questions that follow immediately.
+There are a few more questions that follow immediately.

 The first question concerns the use of resources when C-Q boxes can be be constructed from a C-C box and unitaries acting on pre-shared entanglement.
 We have shown that even when the C-Q box seems relatively simple, the C-C box needed for its simulation has to have a significant amount of non-locality.
 Moreover, even small changes to the C-Q box could result in major changes in the non-locality of the C-C needed (see the phase change box considered in sections III-C and III-D).
 One could presume that this is simply due to the fact that the output of the C-Q box, which is a quantum state, is in some sense ``analog" (allows for phases that are given by real numbers), while the C-C box has a discrete number of outcomes, so more outcomes are necessary for simulating the continuous parameters in the definition of the quantum states.
 The problem, however, is not so simple, since in addition to the C-C box there are also the unitary transformations that are applied to the pre-shared quantum state, and unitaries are analog objects.
 Yet they are not enough.
-We found this behavious in a particular case, but expect it to be generic.
+We found this behaviour in a particular case, but expect it to be generic.